 For complex elements, 'implicit' means the length is determined by the combined lengths of the contained children, that is the ComplexContent region.

-For simple elements the length is fixed and is given in Table 15 Length in bits for simpleTypes when dfdl:lengthKind='implicit' .
+For simple elements the length is fixed and is given in Table 15 Length in bits Bits for simpleTypes SimpleTypes when when dfdl:lengthKind is 'implicit' .